dentarg/auth0-blog/_posts/2017-12-18-developing-restful-apis-with-lumen.markdown

 ---

 **Lumen** is an open-source PHP based micro-framework created by [Taylor Otwell](https://twitter.com/taylorotwell) in 2015.
 Lumen is designed for building lightning fast micro-services and APIs.
 And it opts for maximum speed rather than flexibility in the bootstrapping process.
-It was born out of the need to have light Laravel installations that could be faster than existing PHP micro-frameworks such as [Slim](https://www.slimframework.com) and [Silex](https://silex.symfony.com).
+The PHP micro-framework was born out of the need to have light Laravel installations that could be faster than existing PHP micro-frameworks such as [Slim](https://www.slimframework.com) and [Silex](https://silex.symfony.com).

 {% include tweet_quote.html quote_text="Lumen is designed for building lightning fast micro-services and APIs." %}